 There’s something powerful about seeing someone who has been through mental health struggles speak about them.
 For the month of May, find a speaker event to attend.
 You will learn about someone’s personal struggles and become inspired.

 There are many places where you can talk about your story online.
 NAMI offers a place to talk about your personal mental health journey.
 You can also check out stigma fighters for a place to write about your mental health journey.
 If you have a blog, that’s a great place to write your mental health story.

 9. Learn about different mental health conditions

 It’s important to educate yourself about mental health conditions.
 During mental health awareness month, you can dedicate some time to researching various mental illnesses.
 You may want to learn more about Dissociative Identity Disorder or PTSD.
 You can take some time to educate yourself about these conditions.
 That’s one way to fight against the stigma of mental health.

 Mental illness is still highly stigmatized, but we can do something about it.
 If you hear someone making assumptions about mental health, don’t stay silent.
 Speak up and correct that person.
 It’s important to educate others about mental health.
 That’s one of the best ways to fight stigma.

 Getting help for mental health

 Therapy is an ideal place to seek help for mental illness.
 During mental health awareness month, remind yourself that it’s okay to be vulnerable and find a therapist.
-You can see a therapist online at a company such as BetterHelp or find a provider in your neighborhood.
+You can see an online therapist or find a provider in your neighborhood.
 The most important thing is to seek help for your mental wellbeing, and you can do it!